shay-te/props-config/README.md

 if you prefer to give your users a config file based on properties. you can do that easily with props-config.

-The basic idea of props-config, is to make sure that the user have configured your application with the minimum requiered properties, and with the properties correct types.
+The basic idea of props-config, is to make sure that the configuration file is **SAFE TO USE**, and the user configured your application with the mandatory required properties, and with the properties correct types.